 With two data centers and 500 servers — physical and virtual — to manage, LOT also wanted a way to reduce IT administration workload.
 The airline selected SUSE Manager for its ability to handle both SUSE and Red Hat distributions.

 “It took just two weeks to deploy SUSE Manager, and we are now saving significant time and effort in patch management and reporting,” says Truszkowski.

-Since implementing SLES with Expanded Support, LOT has halved its subscription fees and gained the flexibility to run unlimited virtual instances of the OS.
+Since implementing SUSE Liberty Linux, LOT has halved its subscription fees and gained the flexibility to run unlimited virtual instances of the OS.
 As the business grows — without needing to pay higher OS fees — LOT estimates that its total cost of ownership for Linux will be 30% lower.